Pavan-1997/Reddit_Clone_Minikube_Ingress/README.md

 # Deploying a Reddit Clone application on Minikube Kubernetes installed on Ubuntu EC2 and also creating a Ingress

-All the steps are documented the CMDs file along with the Petclinic application
+All the steps are documented the CMDs file along with the Reddit Clone application

 Accessing the application on Server Public IP followed by the Port Number(3000)